 G. David Schwartz is the former president of Seedhouse, the online interfaith committee.
 Schwartz is the author of A Jewish Appraisal of Dialogue.
 Currently a volunteer at Drake Hospital in Cincinnati, Schwartz continues to write.
 His book, Midrash and Working Out Of The Book is now in stores or can be ordered here:http://hometown.aol.com/

 Tendai M. Shaba, 30, is a Malawian author from Lilongwe, avid reader, spoken word artist, and rapper.
 Shaba started writing poetry at the age of 14.
 He is inspired by Aesop’s Fables and the writings of William Shakespeare.
 Shaba holds a degree in business administration and provides advocacy work in Malawi.
-He is also heavily nvolved in the music scene.
-This is Shaba’s first publication.
+He is also heavily involved in the music scene.
+Grey Sparrow is proud to publish Shaba’s first writing.

 Mary Shanley is a poet/storyteller living in New York City.
 She has had four books published: Hobo Code Poems, Vox Pop, Brooklyn; Things They Left Behind, Poems for Faces, Mott Street Stories and Las Vegas Stories, by Side Street Press.
 Mary Shanley began publishing poetry at the behest of Allen Ginsberg and Lucien Carr.
 He first poems were published in Long Shot Magazine, co-founded by Allen Ginsberg and Danny Shot.
 She has continued blending the contents of her mind into: political, mystical, street life, futuristic, experimental poems and is a frequent contributor to on–line journals.
 She has published in: BlazeVox, Long Shot Magazine, Dream Noir, Blue Lake Review, Foliate Oak Journal, Former People, Indicia, Literary Heist, Mobius, PIF Magazine, Poetry Highway, Radius, Taj Mahal Review, The Voices Project, The Big Windows, Visitant, Modern Literature and many more.
 She was the Featured Poet on WBAI Radio, NYC and was nominated for a Pushcart Prize.